MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Bank-Charges-Transaction.md

    5. Select Process on the ribbon and click on Bank Charges -> select Bank Charge code and system will calculate the GST on bank charge amount. **External Document No.** and **GST Document Type** fields should not be blank on **Journal Bank Charges** line.
    6. GST Credit, GST Group Code and HSN/SAC Code should not be blank on Bank Charge Code.

-Let us take the following example and check the G/L entries of the posted transactions for different scenarios.
+Let us take the following example and check the GL entries of the posted transactions for different scenarios.

 |Bank Charge Code|Lower limit|Upper limit|Formula |Min.
 Deemed Value|Max Deemed Value|Deemed %|Fixed Amount|
 |---------|---------|--|--|--|--|--|--|